Skip to main content Skip to navigation

 Gender, Imperialism and International Development

 This module fosters comprehensive, critical and advanced knowledge of theoretical approaches to gender and development.
-It starts by locating gender and development within a history of colonialism, imperialism and orientalism, asking how gender relations have shaped and been shaped by colonialism; how contemporary forms of western imperialism invoke ideas about gender; and how far western feminism has been able to resist orientalist ideas about a ‘modern’ west and a ‘backward’ east.
-Then it looks critically at some of the measures of gendered development today, including the GDI, GEM, Millennium Development Goals and the replacement Sustainable Development Goals.
+The first part of the module locates gender and development within a history of colonialism, imperialism and orientalism, asking how gender relations have shaped and been shaped by colonialism; how contemporary forms of western imperialism invoke ideas about gender; and how far western feminism has been able to resist orientalist ideas about a ‘modern’ west and a ‘backward’ east.
+It also looks critically at some measures of gendered development today, including the Millennium Development Goals and the replacement Sustainable Development Goals.
+The second half explores key theories of development - modernisation theory, dependency theory, environmentalism, and post-development thinking - and how they have been gendered.
+It also considers approaches to gender and development based around the concepts of human rights, capabilities and justice, before returning to the original questions: what constitutes development, and what are the implications of a gendered approach to it.

 Dissertation (Year One full-time and Year Two part-time)